python-mode/python-mode/README.rst

 Licensed under a `GNU lesser general public license`_.

 If you like this plugin, you can send me postcard :)
-My address is here: Russia, 143400, Krasnogorsk, Shkolnaya 1-19 Thanks for support!
+My address is here: Russia, 143401, Krasnogorsk, Shkolnaya 1 kv.
+19 Thanks for support!